HMS Anson (1781): Design and construction

 Anson was launched on 4 September 1781 by Georgina, Duchess of Devonshire.
 She was completed and entered service on 15 October 1781.

 The Intrepid-class design had been originally approved in 1765, so by the time Anson was launched it was over 15 years old.
 During that period, the design of ships-of-the-line had evolved, with the standard size and layout now being the seventy-four.
 Anson was therefore rather small and less solidly built than most of her contemporaries.

 Battle of the Saintes

 Anson fought at the battle of Les Saintes on 12 April 1782 under the flag of Admiral Sir George Rodney against Admiral de Grasse.
 She was in the rear division, which was under the command of Rear-Admiral Francis Samuel Drake.
 In this engagement, Captain William Blair was one of the two Royal Navy post captains killed.
-Captain Blair was struck at waist level by a French cannonball and horrifically sliced in two.

-In all Anson lost three men killed (including Blair), and 13 men wounded.
+Blair was struck at waist level by a French cannonball and sliced in two.
+In all Anson lost three men killed and 13 men wounded.